conan-io/docs/reference/conanfile/tools/cmake/cmakedeps.rst

 host machine.

-You can use the **build_context_suffix** attribute to specify a suffix for a requirement, so the files/targets/variables of the requirement in the build context (build require) will be renamed:
+You can use the **build_context_suffix** attribute to specify a suffix for a requirement, so the files/targets/variables of the requirement in the build context (tool require) will be renamed:

 .. code-block:: python

-    build_requires = ["my_tool/0.0.1"]
+    tool_requires = ["my_tool/0.0.1"]
     requires = ["my_tool/0.0.1"]

     def generate(self):
         cmake = CMakeDeps(self)
-        # generate the config files for the build require
+        # generate the config files for the tool require
         cmake.build_context_activated = ["my_tool"]
         # disambiguate the files, targets, etc
         cmake.build_context_suffix = {"my_tool": "_BUILD"}